miltonvelillac/zemoga-ui-test/README.md

 # Nodejs
 * I did not do the backend side with the nodejs because the position I am applying to is UI oriented and I did not have enough time to do the backend side.

-# Styles and UI
+# Layout
-* I didn't use a UI framework like Angular material or bootstrap because I want to show you my skills with scss, but I have had the opportunity to work with the two frameworks mentioned and I consider that I have good experience with both.
-* I used BEM in order to design the css classes.
+* I did not finish the layout because I couldn't dedicate enough time but I would have created components for each section, for the footer I would have created a component in the core layer